CacheControl/hippie-swagger/README.md

 ## Usage
 * When specifying a url(.get, .post, .patch, .url, etc), use the [swagger path](http://swagger.io/specification/#pathsObject)
-* If the url contains a variable, hippie-swagger will prompt you define them using [pathParams](#pathparams)
+* Provide any path variables using [pathParams](#pathparams)
-* Hippie's .json() method is called automatically on every request
+* Hippie's .json() method is called automatically and no longer needs to be provided

-* These aside, use hippie as you normally would.
+These caveats aside, use hippie as you normally would.

 ### #pathParams
 Replaces variables contained in the swagger path.